Public Policy, Management, and Culture in London with Internship

 - International Public Policy (4-credits, 300-level, PPPM major/minor and NPA minor satisfying, also satisfies core education SSC or GP)

-- Arts Management (4-credits, 300-level, PPPM major/minor and NPA minor satisfying)
+- International Nonprofit Management (4-credits, 300-level, PPPM major/minor and NPA minor satisfying)

 In addition, students will have the option to enroll in elective courses taught by UK faculty: